UpstreamDataInc/amodbus/doc/source/client.rst

 TCP
 ^^^
-Pymodbus connects directly to the device using a standard socket and have a one-to-one connection with the device.
+amodbus connects directly to the device using a standard socket and have a one-to-one connection with the device.
 In case of multiple TCP devices the application must instantiate multiple client objects one for each connection.

 .. tip:: a TCP device often represent multiple physical devices (e.g Ethernet-RS485 converter), each of these devices